dhanapriya-22715/Ex.No.8/README.md

 ---
 # IMAGE 2 :
-# Experiment: Recreating an Existing Image Using Text-to-Image Generation

-## Aim

-To demonstrate the ability of text-to-image generation tools to reproduce an existing image by crafting precise prompts.
-The objective is to analyze the important visual elements of an image and generate a similar image using refined prompts in AI image-generation tools.

 # Original Image Description

 The reference image shows a fantasy landscape with the following features:

 <img width="1280" height="853" alt="image" src="https://github.com/user-attachments/assets/c0f7aae9-581a-4b15-be98-f9ad16e0e1bb" />

 * Two graceful white swans swimming together on a calm reflective lake
 * Large blooming pink water lilies floating on the water